Frequently Asked Questions (FAQ) about Admissions and Online Courses

 17. What if I have never taken an online course and do not know how to do it?

-All online students are required to view Charter Oak's online course demonstration prior to enrollment during the IDS 099 Orientation.
+All online students are required to view Charter Oak's online course tutorials and student orientation prior to enrollment during the IDS 099 Orientation.
 It can also be viewed at any

 time in the ACORN portal.
 This demonstration will show students the basics of how to navigate the course software.